patricksurry/pysimconnect/README.md

 The `genscdefs.py` script creates `scdefs.py` which contains a python translation of all the SDK function declarations, data structures and enumerated constants.
-This translation is quite fragile, based on first generating `SimConnect_cpp.h` from the raw header using the C pre-processor and a blank `float.h` include, but presumable the header doesn't change very often.
+This translation is quite fragile, assuming the header is formatted in a specific way, and is based on first generating `SimConnect_cpp.h` from the raw header using the C pre-processor along with an empty `float.h` include.
+This approach makes it easy to tweak the rules for mapping from C++ to Python, as long as header format doesn't change significantly.

-The main interface is `SimConnect.py` which wraps the raw definitions from `scdefs.py`, providing access to both the low-level SDK functions as well as some pythonic sugar.
+The main interface is defined in `SimConnect.py` which wraps the raw definitions from `scdefs.py`, providing access to both the low-level SDK functions as well as some pythonic sugar.